Professor of Practice

 Program: Scoring for Motion Pictures and Television

-Chair of the Scoring for Motion Pictures & Television Program
+Chair of the Scoring for Motion Pictures and Television Program

 For 25 years, Carlin was the CEO of Segue Music, the industry’s largest and most successful provider of on-set and post-production music services in Hollywood history.
 Music editors and supervisors at Segue worked on well over one thousand projects with such honored composers as Burt Bacharach, Elmer Bernstein, Bruce Broughton, Paul Chihara, John Debney, Georges Delerue, Danny Elfman, Jerry Fielding, David Foster, Charles Fox, Elliot Goldenthal, Dave Grusin, Maurice Jarre, Trevor Jones, Michael Kamen, Fred Karlin, Henry Mancini, Johnny Mandel, Alan Menken, Ennio Morricone, David Newman, Randy Newman, Thomas Newman, Jack Nitzsche, Basil Poledouris, William Ross, Patrice Rushen, Lalo Schifrin, Stephen Schwartz, Marc Shaiman, Alan Silvestri, Jack Smalley, Patrick Williams, Hans Zimmer, and many, many more.